Asian stocks advance after Trump signs $900B aid package | Federal News Network

 On Monday, South Korea reported its first cases of the new variant in three people who arrived from Britain.
 Over the weekend, Japan also reported cases and re-imposed limits on entry into the country by non-resident foreigners.
 It also said both Japanese and foreign residents would be required to show coronavirus test results on arrival and to observe quarantines.

-In energy markets, benchmark U.S. crude rose 21 cents to $48.44 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 9 cents to $48.14 per barrel in electronic trading on the New York Mercantile Exchange.
 On Thursday, the contract rose 11 cents to close at $48.23.
-Brent crude, the basis for pricing international oils, advanced 18 cents to $51.52 per barrel in London.
+Brent crude, the basis for pricing international oils, shed 12 cents to $51.22 per barrel in London.
 It rose 9 cents the previous session to $51.29 a barrel.

 Comments